glynnbird/cachemachine/README.md

 });
 ```

-Note that cachemachine's request object only supports being called with a single 'object' or string parameter.
-It doesn't support Node.js streaming, nor can
+Note that cachemachine's request object only supports being called with a single 'object' or string parameter or using the get/head/post/put/patch/del helper functions.
+It does **not** support Node.js streaming.
-you use the `.get`, `.post` helpers.

 ### How does it work?